Imsai Arasan 23rd Pulikecei: Plot

 Ukraputhan then learns about his birth from his foster parents and realizes that Pulikesi is his identical twin brother.
-To save the land from Sangilimayan and the British, Ukraputhan switches places with an unconscious Pulikesi as the king while sending Pulikesi to prison.
-As the king, Ukraputhan reveals his true identity to Agandamuthu, the commander-in-chief, and joins forces with him to help bring about new reforms.
-He converts the palace harem into a playground and helps fund and provide for the education of children.
-To grow crops, he creates fertile land for tilling the soil.
-Breaking the past kingdom policies, Ukraputhan refuses to pay tributes and taxes demanded by the British.
+To save the land from Sangilimayan and the British, Ukraputhan switches places with an unconscious Pulikesi as king while sending Pulikesi to prison.
+As king, Ukraputhan reveals his true identity to Agandamuthu, the commander-in-chief, and joins forces with him to help bring about new reforms.
+He turns the palace harem into a playground and helps fund and provide for children's education.
+To grow crops, he creates fertile land by tilling the soil.
+Breaking the past kingdom's policies, Ukraputhan refuses to pay tributes and taxes demanded by the British.
 Bhavani Ammaiyar praises Ukraputhan's reforms, unaware that Ukraputhan is disguised as Pulikesi.
-In jail, Pulikesi is taken care of by Soolayini, who provides refreshments to the soldiers.
+In jail, Soolayini tends to Pulikesi and provides refreshments to the soldiers.
 Eventually, the two fall in love.

-All of this happens while Sangilimayan is away on a business trip visiting British officers in Chennai, pattinam.
+All of this happens while Sangilimayan is away on a business trip visiting British officers in Chennai, Pattinam.
 When he learns of the new reforms, he confronts Ukraputhan, who defies him.
 Later, Pulikesi escapes from prison and overhears a conversation between Ukraputhan, Agandamuthu, and Chinnavadayaan.
 Pulikesi learns the truth about his birth and realizes his mistake.
 He reunites with Ukraputhan to reform the kingdom, but is beaten by one of Sangilimayan's men and is locked up in the palace.
 However, he escapes with the help of Kollan, the palace blacksmith.
-Believing that Agandamuthu was responsible for Pulikesi's change of mind, Sangilimayan arrests him and Ukraputhan.
+Believing Agandamuthu was responsible for Pulikesi's change of mind, Sangilimayan arrests him and Ukraputhan.
 After escaping, Pulikesi appears before Sangilimayan as Ukraputhan but is recognized by his minister, Mangunipandiyan, when he inadvertently uses his catchphrase.
 A fight between the twins and Sangilimayan follows; Sangilimayan is overpowered by Ukraputhan and is about to be killed when Bhavani Ammaiyar intervenes.
 Feeling guilty for betraying his kingdom, Sangilimayan, at the behest of his sister, has a change of heart and apologizes to her; she forgives him.
 The kingdom attains independence from British rule, and Pulikesi and Ukraputhan marry their respective lovers, Soolayini and Vasantha Sundari.
 Pulikesi then introduces 10 ordinances for the welfare of the people of Cholapuram Paalayam.